sjednac/scalatra-mongodb-seed/README.md

     $ docker inspect $CID | grep IPAddress | cut -d '"' -f 4

+#### Launching application

-Now you have the mongodb Docker container IP address and is turn to run our *dockerized* application.
+Now that you have the mongo container IP address it is turn to run our *dockerized* application.
 A minimal setup will require a `MONGO_HOST` variable to be passed to the container:

     $ docker run -e MONGO_HOST=<mongo-container-ip> -p 8080:8080 com.mintbeans/scalatra-mongodb-seed:v0.1-SNAPSHOT

 A slightly more specific configuration can be setup as follows:

-    $ docker run -e MONGO_HOST=<mongo-container-ip> -e MONGO_PORT=27017 -e MONGO_DB=test -p 8080:8080 com.mintbeans/scalatra-mongodb-seed:v0.1-SNAPSHOT
+    $ docker run -e MONGO_HOST=<mongo-container-ip> -e MONGO_PORT=<exposed-port> -e MONGO_DB=test -p 8080:8080 com.mintbeans/scalatra-mongodb-seed:v0.1-SNAPSHOT

 To verify the setup, check `DOCKER_HOST` under the published port: